Anomalous Distraction is one of the the web-homes of @xtaldave, a skeptical blogger, mischief maker and part-time skeptical activist (or skeptivist).

 Disclaimer: As blog owner I reserve the right to ignore rules 2 & 3.

-Views expressed are my own and not my employers, or my funding sources, past, present or future – obviously.
+It goes without saying that the views expressed are my own and not my employers, or my funding sources, past, present or future – obviously.

 I’m sick to death of people like you.
 Whatever sliver of hope there is on the horizon for cancer patients, people like you grind into the ground, leaving us with a feeling of total hopelessness.